yanorei32/GSI4D/README.md

 # GSI4D - Google search improve for developers
 Highlight my favorite high quality sites and **Hide my hate sites**.

+## NOTE
+This software is temporarily dropping phone support.
+We have lost a mobile browser with user script support.

 ## How to install

 1. Install [Tampermonkey](https://www.tampermonkey.net/) to your browser.